+Prerequisite:

-Prerequisite: Approval of the division of the chair and instructor.
+Approval of the division chair and instructor.

 Completion of a research problem or an outlined course of study under the direction of a faculty member, with contract for the individual study agreed upon by the student, the instructor and the division chair prior to initiation of the study.
-May be repeated for credit.